-Power to issue 61 Subject to Section 90 and any rules in that regard made under the shares of different Ordinance, any share in the Company may be issued with such rights classes. and restrictions as may from time to time be determined by the Company in General Meeting.
+Subject to Section 90 and any rules in that regard made under the Power to issue 6) shares of different Ordinance, any share in the Company may be issued with such rights and restrictions as may from time to time be determined by the classes.
+Company in General Meeting.
 Redeemable shares Subject to Section 95(4)(a) and any rules in that regard made under the and securities.
 Ordinance, the Company may issue shares which are to be redeemed or any other redeemable security, on such terms and in such manner as may be provided in the said Section and rules.
-No partly paid The Company shall not issue partly paid shares.
-In the case of an issue of shares for eash, the amount payable on application shall be shares to be issued. the full nominal amount of the share, except where shares are issued at a discount.
+No partly paid 8) The Company shall not issue partly paid shares.
+In the case of an shures to be issued. issue of shares for eash, the amount payable on application shall be the full nominal amount of the share, except where shares are issued at a discount.
 Issue of shares at With the previous authority of the Company in General Meeting and discount. the sanction of the Commission and upon otherwise complying with the provisions of Section 84, it shall be lawful for the Board to issue shares in the capital of the Company at a discount.
-Issue of shares.
-10) The shares in the capital of the Company for the time being remaining unissued, including any new shares resulting from an increase in the authorized share capital, shall be under the control of the Board which may allot or otherwise dispose of the same to such persons, on such terms and conditions, with such rights and privileges annexed thereto as the resolution creating the same shall direct, and at no such direction be given, as the Board shall determine either at par or at premium or subject to Article 8 above at a discount, with power to the Board to give any person the right to call for and be allotted shares of any class of the Company at par or at a premium or subject as aforesaid at a discount such option being exercisable at such times and in such manner and for such consideration, as the Directors think fit.
-Allotment of 11) As regards any allotment of shares, the Board shall duly comply with the provisions of Sections 68 to 73 as may be applicable. shares.
-The Board may allot and issue shares in the capital of the Company Shares may be 12) issued for as payment or part payment for any property / assets sold or consideration other transferred to the Company, or for services rendered to the Company than cash. in the ordinary course of its business, and shares so allotted shall be issued as fully paid up shares and if so issued, shall be deemed to be fully paid up shares.
-Commission for The Company may at any time pay a commission to any person for placing shares. subscribing or agreeing to subscribe (whether absolutely of conditionally) for any shares or debentures of the Company or procuring or agreeing to procure subscriptions (whether absolute or conditional) for any shares or debentures of the Company, but so that the amount or rate of commission shall not exceed such amount or rate as is authorized by the Board of Directors (or such other rate as may be prescribed by the Commission under the Ordinance) of the provisions of Section 82 of the Ordinance.
+The shares in the capital of the Company for the time being Issue of shures. remaining unissued, including any new shares resulting from an increase in the authorized share capital, shall be under the control of the Board which may allot or otherwise dispose of the same to such persons, on such terms and conditions, with such rights and privileges annexed thereto as the resolution creating the same shall direct, and if no such direction be given, as the Board shall determine either at par or at premium or subject to Article 8 above at a discount, with power to the Board to give any person the right to call for and be allowed shares of any class of the Company at par or at a premium or subject as aforesaid at a discount such option being exercisable at such times and in such manner and for such consideration, as the Directors think Allotment of As regards any allotment of shares, the Board shall duly comply with shares. the provisions of Sections 68 to 73 as may be applicable.
+Shares may be The Board may allot and issue shares in the capital of the Company as payment or part payment for any property I assets sold or issued for consideration other transferred to the Company, or for services rendered to the Company than cash. in the ordinary course of its business, and shares so allotted shall be issued as fully paid up shares and if so issued, shall be deemed to be fully paid up shares.
+Commission for The Company may at any time pay a commission to any person for subscribing or agreeing to subscribe (whether absolutely or placing shares. conditionally) for any shares or debentures of the Company or procuring or agreeing to procure subscriptions (whether absolute or conditional) for any shares of debentures of the Company, but so that the amount or rate of commission shall not exceed such amount or rate as is authorized by the Board of Directors (or such other rate as provisions of Section 82 of the Ordinance.